Geoffrey Zakarian: Early life and education

 Zakarian was born July 25, 1959, in Worcester, Massachusetts to an Armenian-American father, musician George Zakarian, and a Polish-American mother, Viola (née Hekowicz).
-Geoffrey has a sister, Virginia, and a brother, George.
+Zakarian has a sister, Virginia, and a brother, George.
 Geoffrey graduated from Burncoat High School in 1977.
 He earned a degree in economics from Worcester State University and then went to France, where he decided to be a chef.

 He began his culinary career with an associate degree from the Culinary Institute of America in Hyde Park, New York.
 As an apprentice chef, he began his work under chef Daniel Boulud at Le Cirque, where he was named a "Chef de Cuisine" from 1982 to 1987.

 Career

 In 1990, he became the executive chef at 44 in the Royalton Hotel in midtown Manhattan.
 William Grimes of The New York Times described Zakarian as "the reason that 44 in the Royalton Hotel was always a lot better than it needed to be" in 2001.
 Previously in 1992, 44 had received only two stars from New York Times columnist Bryan Miller.

 In 1996, he was hired to oversee Old Navy's ill-fated coffee bar and coffee cart division with David Brody of Z100 WHTZ.
 He then went on to work for the Blue Door of the Delano Hotel in South Beach in Miami Beach, Florida.
 In 1998, he became the executive chef at Patroon in Manhattan, which was awarded three stars (excellent) by New York Times critic Ruth Reichl.
 In the spring of 2000, Zakarian worked with Alain Passard, a renowned French chef at the three-Michelin star restaurant Arpège in Paris.

 In the 2000s, Zakarian owned two Manhattan restaurants, Town and Country, both of which were rated three stars by The New York Times.
-Town was located on the East Side of midtown Manhattan in the Chambers Hotel and opened in spring 2001 but closed in 2009.
+The town was located on the East Side of midtown Manhattan in the Chambers Hotel and opened in spring 2001, but closed in 2009.
 Country was located in the James New York – NoMad near Madison Square Park and opened in 2005 but closed in 2008.
 The restaurant has earned a Michelin Star.
 Zakarian is now a consultant at the Water Club in Atlantic City and executive chef at the Lamb's Club in New York City.
 The Lamb's Club restaurant is not connected in any way to the historical theatre club The Lambs (known as The Lambs Club since 1874).
 In the spring of 2006, Zakarian released his first book, Geoffrey Zakarian's Town / Country.
 It was quoted as being "one of the best (cookbooks) of 2006" by The New York Times columnist Amanda Hesser.
 The book features 150 recipes for family, friends, and "Life Around the Table".

 He is chairman of the City Harvest Food Council, a food rescue organization dedicated to fighting hunger in New York City.

 His style is described as "modern" with roots in French cuisine, or as he describes it, "dynamic American".